MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/export-button-in-incidents-queue.md

 Such data can be exported to a CSV file through the **Export** feature.

-If you have thoughts or suggestions about the new **Export** button for the incident queue, contact Microsoft team or send your feedback through the Microsoft 365 Defender portal.
+If you have thoughts or suggestions about the new **Export** feature (the **Export** button) for the incident queue, contact Microsoft team or send your feedback through the Microsoft 365 Defender portal.